rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 At the time this was discovered it was found to be significantly difficult to fix `wasm-bindgen` to not rely on this splatting behavior.
-At the time it also wasn't though to be a widespread issue nor was it costly for the compiler to have a non-standard ABI.
+At the time it also wasn't thought to be a widespread issue nor was it costly for the compiler to have a non-standard ABI.
 Over the years though the pressure has mounted.
 The Rust compiler is carrying an [ever-growing list of hacks][leak-details] to work around the non-standard C ABI on `wasm32-unknown-unknown`.
 Additionally more